- Public Works

 The City of Moline provides residential garbage collection once a week.
 To learn what day garbage is picked up in your neighborhood view garbage and recycling map.
 Visit our recycling information page for recycling details or the garbage web map for collection dates.

-Solid waste is billed quarterly on your utility bill at a rate of $9.42 per month.
+Beginning January 1, 2023, solid waste will be billed quarterly on your utility bill at a rate of $10.08 per month.
 If you do receive garbage collection from the City of Moline, you will automatically receive curbside recycling at a charge of $3.69 per month which is also billed on your quarterly utility bill.

 Refer to holiday schedule of garbage pick up for changes in collection schedule.